 Andrew Bolt is also just one in a long line of conservative shock jocks including Keith Windschuttle and Bettina Arndt who have, with the support of the Australian press, falsely claimed credentials and expertise they do not possess.
 When questioned by journalist Rick Morton for The Saturday Paper, Bolt evaded multiple times confirmation that he had read Dark Emu.

 Like any other book, Dark Emu is certainly not perfect.
-But eager readers must take some of the blame for comprehension.
+But eager readers must take some of the blame for miscomprehension.
 It is tempting, for example, to assume that what occurred in western Victoria – underground food storage, the construction of huts with stone foundations and the development of complex drainage systems and fish and eel traps – occurred all across Australia.

 But land management practices were diversified according to locale.
-This nuance disappears at times in Bill Gammage’s insightful best-seller The Biggest Estate on Earth: How Aborigines Made Australia.
+This nuance disappears at times in texts such as Bill Gammage’s insightful best-seller The Biggest Estate on Earth: How Aborigines Made Australia.
 Bringing together a wealth of evidence, Gammage argues that Aboriginal burning was a continent-wide phenomenon.
 However, his claim that Australia was a “single estate” erroneously suggests environmental history can be contained by as archaic a concept as the nation.

 As Professor Ian Lunt asserts in a blog post on Australian environmental history: “Locality matters, and ecological observations – historical and current – can’t be traded like swap cards across the country side.”